 Johann-Heugel-Weg, 34117 Kassel

 The Rondell is partly accessible barrier-free.
-The works can be accessed by means of a ladder and steps or a steep ramp.
+The work is accessible by means of a (<6%) ramp, followed inside by a ladder and steps leading to seat cushions.

 The beer garden at the top of the traffic circle and the footpath around the traffic circle at the bottom that runs along the Fulda River are accessible at ground level.